The 13 Worst Drinks at Starbucks

 Curious as to how bad the Bux's buzz-laden drinks could really be?
 You may be surprised which of your favorites made it onto our list.
 When it came to ranking the Starbucks drinks, we looked for items low in sugar, low in saturated fats, and not too high in calories.
 Drinks were deducted points when too much sugar was found in any form, whether the flavoring came from natural or artificial flavorings.
 Our jaws dropped when we saw the alarming amounts of sugar pumped into these averagely sized drinks.

-Here are the worst Starbucks drinks, ranked from worst to absolute worst.
-Avoid them, and don't miss our essential report: 20 Easy Ways to Stay Slim at Starbucks.
+Here are the worst Starbucks drinks, ranked from bad to absolute worst.
+Avoid them, and instead, be sure you load up on The 7 Healthiest Foods to Eat Right Now.

 Tea can be great for you, especially chai, which is known to fight inflammation, stress, and weight gain.
 But when it's following after milk and sugar, the herbal leaves become one of the less prominent ingredients, and the benefits disintegrate.
 This drink has the sugar equivalent of 42 Twizzlers cherry bites!